Table of Contents

 Here are some other aspects to consider for frictionless and secure customer identity management:

-Step-up authentication: This approach requests an additional authentication factor from the user before performing a sensitive action (e.g. checking out high-value items in the shopping cart).
+Step-up authentication: This approach requests an additional authentication factor from the user before performing a sensitive action (e.g. making a high-value purchase).
+While adaptive MFA only kicks in when certain risk signals raise red flags, step-up authentication always takes effect if the user attempts certain actions.
 Step-up auth can greatly reduce the impact of account takeover and provide a visible sense of security to end users at the right time in their journey.

 Progressive profiling: Long registration forms and lots of upfront user collection can harm your site’s adoption and conversion.
-Ecommerce stores should consider progressive profiling – an approach that “gets users in” quickly with minimal information and collects more data during future visits when users are more willing to part with those details.
+In fact, Capterra research found that 82% of consumers have backed out of an online purchase because creating an account was too complicated.
+Ecommerce organizations should consider progressive profiling—an approach that “gets users in” quickly with minimal information and collects incremental data during future visits when users are more willing to part with those details.

 Simple & effective ecommerce authentication with Descope